Bryan Reynolds Preview, Player Props: Pirates vs. Twins

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with 111 hits and a team-best slugging percentage of .469.
+- Reynolds leads Pittsburgh in slugging percentage (.470) and total hits (114) this season.

-- Among the qualifying hitters in baseball, he ranks 53rd in batting average, 69th in on-base percentage, and 38th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 66th, and he is 38th in the league in slugging.

-- Reynolds has driven in a run in 37 games this year (34.6%), including 13 games with more than one RBI (12.1%).
+- Reynolds has driven in a run in 38 games this season (35.2%), including 13 games with more than one RBI (12.0%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.